kiramclean/notes/talks/software_for_the_internet.md

 ![inline, 15%](pitonneux.jpg) ![inline, 100%](sama.png) ![inline](mtlnewtech.png)
 ![inline, 15%](ruby.png) ![inline, 8%](js.png) ![inline, 50%](elixir.png)

+^ - Excited about elixir

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---

 **Elixir** → language

-^ Elixir is a functional programming language that runs on the Erlang VM.
-It first appeared in 2011 and v1 was released in 2014.
-It was developed by Jose Valim, a rails core contributor, alledgedly out of his frustrations trying to make ruby apps handle concurrency.
-It's gaining popularity and used by some big companies for parts of their apps, including Pinterest, Moz, Bleacher Report, Brightcove.
+^ - Functional programming language that runs on the Erlang VM
+- First appeared in 2011 and v1 was released in 2014
+- Developed by Jose Valim, a rails core contributor, alledgedly out of his frustrations trying to make ruby apps handle concurrency
+- Gaining popularity and used by some big companies for parts of their apps, including Pinterest, Moz, Bleacher Report, Brightcove.

-^ Supported on many platform-as-a-service providers, like Heroku, Engine Yard, Digital Ocean, you can also deploy a container to AWS or or Google Container Engine, so there are apps running this in production.
+- Supported on many platform-as-a-service providers, like Heroku, Engine Yard, Digital Ocean

 ![inline, 60%](elixir.png) ![inline, 90%](erlang.png) ![inline, 20%](phoenix.png)

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---